 Overview of Scrum Framework

 Scrum framework is a methodology related to agile management used to manage knowledge and work, especially for software development.
 It has wide applications in various fields and is now being explored by traditional project teams across the globe.
 It is made for moderately sized teams of three to a maximum of nine members, where work is broken into small chunks that can be completed within iterations called sprints.
-It does not take more than 30 days/a a months to complete the entire work.
+As a result, it does not take more than 30 days/a a month to complete the entire work.

 The time taken to completely execute it is two weeks, and if it exceeds it then, it is re-structured in meetings called daily scrums.
 The framework that provides an image of how scrums are being implemented is called a Scrum framework.
 Teams in larger organizations include the following scrums, namely, large-scale Scrum (LeSS), scaled agile framework (SAFe), the scrum of scrums, and Scrum@Scale, the Nexus, etc.

 The scrum framework consists of three roles.
 First, the framework in its entirety helps in optimum and proper communication among team members.
 Second, these three roles together form the scrum team.
 These three Scrum framework roles are: